 The Ombudsman process is essentially an inquisitorial one.
 Ombudsman investigations are normally conducted in correspondence and by face to face or telephone interviews rather than in the adversarial environment of a courtroom.
-The Ombudsman has strong powers of investigation, which are set out in the Ombudsman Act.
+The Ombudsman has strong powers of investigation, which are set out in the Ombudsmen Act.
 Although the vast majority of complaints to the Ombudsman are resolved quickly and informally, the Ombudsman has the power to enter government premises, require information and documents to be produced on demand, summon witnesses and examine them on oath.
-All government organizations must co-operate with the Ombudsman’s investigations.
+All state sector agencies must co-operate with the Ombudsman’s investigations.

 Under New Zealand’s freedom of information legislation, any recommendations of the Ombudsman that are made to an agency become a public duty for the agency to observe on the 21st working day after they are made, unless the Governor-General, by order in Council, otherwise directs or the local authority, by resolution, otherwise decides.

 A complaint to the Ombudsman should be put in writing.
 If you can’t do this yourself, call us on 0800 802 602 and we will try to help.
 You can make a complaint by email, fax or letter, or use our online complaints form.
 Your complaint should: